scvalex/ltc/docs/final.md

 not hard to see how an acknowledgment/retransmission-based protocol such as TCP would not work effectively.
-Similarly, because of the length of time in which communications are impossible, any system not designed with severe partitioning in mind will probably not work.
+Similarly, because of the length of time in which communications are impossible, any system not designed with severe network partitioning in mind will probably not work.

 ### Disaster-Stricken Areas

-Consider a disaster stricken area: a city hit by an earthquake or by a storm.
-Although many parts of the infrastructure can collapse after a catastrophic event, "the breakdown of essential communications is one of the most widely shared characteristics of all disasters".
-\citep{Tow05} Interestingly enough, cell towers and other elements of the centralized communications infrastructure fail, but individual devices such as mobile phones or portable computers continue to function.
+The problems mentioned above are not limited to such esoteric situations like interplanetary communications.
+A more mundane setting for them are disaster stricken areas.
+Consider a city hit by an earthquake or by a storm.
+Although many parts of the infrastructure can collapse after a catastrophic event, "the breakdown of essential communications is one of the most widely shared characteristics of all disasters" \citep{Tow05}.
+Interestingly enough, cell towers and other elements of the centralized communications infrastructure fail, but individual devices such as mobile phones or portable computers continue to function.

 The result of this sort of centralized communications failure is a large number of nodes that can set up occasional connections between